robertodefarias/robertodefarias/README.md

 <h2>🧭 Background</h2>

 <p>
 My career lives at the intersection of business, communication, and technology.
 For many years I worked as a brand strategist and creative consultant, helping companies develop visual identities, brand positioning, and communication systems.
-My work has included projects across beauty, fashion, education, and consulting — often collaborating with well-known brands and personalities from the Brazilian industry.
+My work has included projects across beauty, fashion, education, and consulting — often collaborating with well-known brands and personalities from the Brazilian industry, while also reaching international audiences in 26 countries, including artistic and cultural projects in Europe, particularly in Paris.
 </p>

 <p>